Primary Care in Rochester and Kasson

 Many men successfully manage BPH for years.
 The American Academy of Family Physicians recommends self-management strategies including

-• Practice double voiding (urinating, waiting a moment, and trying again)
+• Practice double voiding, which is urinating, waiting a moment and trying again.

 How can you can prevent it?

 BPH is common and manageable.
 It is not cancer and does not increase prostate cancer risk, though both can coexist.
-If you are noticing changes in your urinary habits, talk to your doctor.
+If you are noticing changes in your urinary habits, talk to your healthcare professional.

-Anne Nguyen, DO, is a Family Medicine Physician and current Geriatric Medicine Fellow at Mayo Clinic in Rochester.
-She completed her medical degree at the University of the Incarnate Word School of Osteopathic Medicine.
-Dr. Nguyen completed a Family Medicine residency at Baylor Scott & White Health in Texas.
-Her interests include preventive care, post acute and long term care, and home based care settings.
+Anne Nguyen, DO, is a Family Medicine physician and current Geriatric Medicine Fellow at Mayo Clinic in Rochester, Minnesota.
+She completed her medical degree at the University of the Incarnate Word School of Osteopathic Medicine and a Family Medicine residency at Baylor Scott & White Health in Texas.
+Her interests include preventive care, post-acute and long-term care, and home-based care settings.